 You’ll want pants that are lightweight, comfortable, and easy to clean.
 They should be able to fold tightly without creasing or wrinkling for your convenience.
 Go Green Travel Green suggests Columbia Sportswear Global Adventure Pants for men and Prana Women’s Regular Inseam Halle Pant for women.

-2. Three to five comfortable shirts
+2. 3 to 5 comfortable shirts

 Your shirts should be carefully chosen when vacationing — you might think that blouse or dress shirt would look great, but if it’s not functional, you’ll want to skip it.
 Try choosing shirts that are made from fabrics that are breathable and will wick away moisture, and go for neutral colors as well, says REI.
 Neutrals will go with anything, so you’ll never have a problem matching your shirts to your pants.

-3. Seven sets of undergarments
+3. 7 sets of undergarments

 You won’t want to be stuck on your trip with no clean undergarments, which is why you’ll need at least seven pairs for your vacation.
 You’ll also want to stock up on underwear that is quick drying, The Savvy Backpacker says.
 Look for undergarments that allow for more breathability and air circulation — cotton just won’t cut it here.
 Anti-odor or antimicrobial properties are also beneficial.